CalvinHartwell/getting-started-with-kylo/chapter2/section1.md

 | Ambari Handshake | 8440 |
 | Ambari Heartbeat | 8441 |

+- On the Create security group form, you will want to add new in-bound rules for each port, selecting the Type as Custom TCP.
+You can limit the Source to your own IP address OR set the source to any ip address.
+As previously mentioned, this is a security risk.

 - There are additional Ambari and Kylo ports defined in the manuals which can be opened as required.

+#